SYNAPSE-Net: A Unified Framework with Lesion-Aware Hierarchical Gating for Robust Segmentation of Heterogeneous Brain Lesions: Methodology

 \subsubsection{UNet++ Decoder Backbone}

-The decoder network is based on the UNet++ architecture, where nested dense skip paths effectively bridge the semantic gap between encoder and decoder features.
-Let $\mathbf{x}_{i,j}$ be a decoder node's output, where `i' represents the down-sampling level, `j' specifies the convolutional layer in the dense skip pathway and $\mathcal{H}(\cdot)$ as the operation which is defined as residual block.
-The flow of information starts at the bottom level where the first computation node, $\mathbf{x}_{3,1}$, occurs by fusing the up-sampled center tensor exiting the bottleneck with the $\mathbf{f}_4$ skip connection:
+The decoder architecture is built upon the UNet++ framework, which employs a series of nested, dense skip connections to bridge the semantic gap between encoder and decoder features, with the practical implementation detailed in Fig.~\ref{fig:decoder_block_detail}.
+Let $\mathbf{x}_{i,j}$ denote the output of a decoder node, where `i' indexes the down-sampling level and `j' indexes the convolutional layer along the dense skip pathway.

-Each first node in a shallower pathway is computed by combining the up-sampled output from the lower node with the corresponding gated skip connection, The consecutive mathematical equations are given as:

-In every row, the subsequent nodes ($j > 1$) are determined as the integral concatenation of all the prior feature maps of the respective row by the up-sampled nodal output according to the standard UNet++ configuration:
+As formulated in (\ref{eq:unetpp_node_general}), the computation for any node is a function of the concatenated outputs of all previous nodes in the same row and the up-sampled output from the deeper, adjacent node: